j3r1ch0123/gocryptor/README.md

 # gocryptor

 gocryptor is a tool designed to encrypt and decrypt executable files using symmetric encryption (Fernet).
 It provides a way to protect sensitive executables from unauthorized access.
+I am not responsible for any misuse.

 ## Table of Contents